rhysd/actionlint/docs/checks.md

 When you define some custom labels for your self-hosted runner, actionlint does not know the labels.
 Please set the label names in [`actionlint.yaml` configuration file](config.md) to let actionlint know them.

-In addition to checking label values, actionlint checks combinations of labels. `runs-on:` section can be an array which contains multiple labels.
-In the case, a runner which has all the labels will be selected.
+In addition to checking label values, actionlint checks combinations of labels. `runs-on:` section can be an array that contains multiple labels.
+In this case, a runner which has all the labels will be selected.
 However, those labels combinations can have conflicts.

 Example input: